paulhundal/gradle-build-parser/README.md

 - name: The name of the project.
 This is self defined
 - path: The full file path to the repository for this project
-- disallowedDependenciesPathAsString: File path to the dependencies that are not allowed.
-This will find violation against any declared dependency in the list.
-If all dependencies are allowed, leave this empty.
-- allowlistClosuresPathAsString: File path to the allow list of closures.
-This will find violations against all closures that are not "allowed".
-If none are allowed, leave this emtpy.
-- ignoreBuildsPathAsString: File path to the list of all build files you want to ignore.
-If you want to scan all build files for this project leave this empty.

 ## Setup